-Sonnet Fusion F2 review
+Sonnet Fusion F2 full review

 The Fusion F2 is somewhere between a desktop media drive and a portable storage unit.
 Pitched at video editors, VFX and motion-graphics artists, and animators, the F2 is an innovative but pricey device that’s essentially two 2.5-inch eSATA drives bolted together in a rugged chassis, with power provided by a FireWire lead.